marzwick/DemoSite/site/src/intro.md

 - **How we teach:** We can impact learning by implementing evidence-based teaching practices and creating engaging activities with aligned assessments.
 - **And how the class is designed:** We can create an environment that enriches student learning through supportive structure and peer connections.

-!!! note "TODO engagement name"
+!!! note "Activity"

     Individual reflection: Which dimension(s) do you tend to think about most naturally in your teaching?

     Which dimension(s) will require more attention for you to consider?

-!!! warning "TODO workbook name"
+!!! warning "Workbook"

-    Complete Activity TK in your workbook: Commit to one action you could take to address each of the five dimensions of diversity and equity.
+    Complete Activity TK in your workbook: Commit to one action you could take to address each of the five dimensions of inclusive teaching.

-    `TODO is it the five dims of Inclusive Teaching or of D and E?`

 ## Scientific Teaching in Practice